buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **first time** you take this Feat, you take a step of one meter, attack once, and return to where you were, all in less than the blink of an eye.

-The **second time**, requirement WP 6, that you take this Feat, you can move 2 meters before attacking and return to where you were.
+The **second time** you take this Feat, requirement WP 6, you can move 2 meters before attacking and return to where you were.

-The **third time**, requirement WP 12, that you take this Feat, you can move your full movement before attacking and return to where you were, treating the terrain as difficult.
+The **third time** you take this Feat, requirement WP 12, you can move your full movement before attacking and return to where you were, treating the terrain as difficult.

 Consumes two Actions.